Dixit-s-lab/Phase-II-prediction/SOS_predictor/README.md

 # Site of Sulphonation (SOS) Predictor
 # 1. Introduction
-Welcome to SOS Predictor!
-This tool is designed to predict the potential of the query molecule to be a substrate and identify sites of sulphonation (SOS) in potential substrates.
-This user manual will guide you through the process of installing and using SOS Predictor.
+Welcome to SOS Predictor, a powerful tool designed to predict the potential of a query molecule to be a substrate and identify sites of sulphonation (SOS) in potential substrates.
+Sulphonation is a crucial biological process involved in various metabolic pathways, and understanding the potential substrates and their reactive sites is essential in drug discovery, toxicology, and chemical biology.SOS Predictor leverages state-of-the-art machine learning algorithms to accurately predict sulphonation sites in molecules whether you are a researcher exploring the metabolic fate of a new drug candidate.

+# Features
+* Substrate Prediction: Determine whether a given molecule is likely to be a substrate for sulphonation.
+* Site Identification: Identification of potential sites of sulphonation within the molecule.
+* User-Friendly Interface: Easy installation and intuitive usage, making it accessible to both beginners and experts.

 # 2. System Requirements
 Before you begin, ensure that your system meets the following requirements: